slavak-ru/chat/components/form/README.md

 <a name="render_new"></a>

 ## render()()
-Public method - create inners DOM-elements in the Form.
+Public method - create inners DOM-elements (inputs and submit button) in the Form.

 **Kind**: global function
 <a name="onSubmit(message)"></a>